Admission to Ohio University is all that is required for acceptance into the College of Arts and Sciences.

 To transfer into the College of Arts and Sciences from another college within the University, you must be in good academic standing (2.0 or higher).
 If you have earned 30 or more semester hours, you are not eligible to change to an undecided major in Arts and Sciences.

 Courses taken to satisfy requirements in other colleges (e.g. MATH 1101 ) may not necessarily fulfill requirements or apply to your Arts and Sciences major.

-As long as your GPA is 2.0 or higher, you may apply to transfer to the College of Arts and Sciences by the Friday of the second week of the semester but after that time, the change will not become official until the following semester.
+As long as your GPA is 2.0 or higher, you may apply to transfer to the College of Arts and Sciences by the end of the seventh week of the semester but after that time, the change will not become official until the following semester.

 Transfer From Other Universities

 Applicants to the College of Arts and Sciences from other accredited collegiate institutions must first meet Ohio University’s transfer specifications as outlined under “Transfer Applicant” in the Admissions section of the catalog.
 Transfer students may not declare an undecided major category to enter the College of Arts and Sciences.